-Lee currently lives and works in Chicago.
-In 2017, she graduated from the MFA Program at the School of the Art Institute of Chicago in the Painting and Drawing Department.
+Lee graduated from the MFA Program at the School of the Art Institute of Chicago in the Painting and Drawing Department as well as MA Program at the Visual and Critical Studies.
 She has had solo shows at Gallery Noone (2017) and Kasia Kay Art Project (2012) in Chicago, and Youngeun Museum of Contemporary Art (2012) in South Korea.
-She participated in group shows including The Body (2010) as a part of the Chicago Humanities Festival, Compassion Show (2017), To Listen.
-To Speak.
-To Act.
-(2017), and the MFA Thesis Show (2017) at the School of the Art Institute of Chicago.
-She recently was awarded the Downtown Gary Public Art Competition from the Legacy Foundation (2017).
-She is currently a resident artist in Hatch Projects Residency at the Chicago Artist Coalition (2018) and a Center Program Artist at the Hyde Park Art Center (2018).
+She participated in group shows including The Body (2010) as a part of the Chicago Humanities Festival, Out of Context (2019) at Chicago Artist Coalition, Korean Eye: 2020 (2019), Artists Run Chicago 2.0 (2020) at Hyde Park Art Center, and Young Eunji Keeps Memories: Consistently (2020) at Youngun Museum of Contemporary Art in S. Korea.
+She was awarded the Downtown Gary Public Art Competition from the Legacy Foundation (2017) as well as Make Together (2020) from the Hyde Park Art Center.
+She was a resident artist in Hatch Projects Residency at the Chicago Artist Coalition (2018) and a Center Program Artist at the Hyde Park Art Center (2018).